jinsenglin/openstack/monasca/README.md

 # Spec of New Checks

-checks name: overcommit_ratio
+check plugin name: overcommit_ratio

 parameters:

 * hypervisor_id

-Does it need the corresponding check plugin?
+Does it need the corresponding detection plugin?

-If yes, does it add a new check plugin or modify an existing check plugin?
+If yes, does it add a new detection plugin or modify an existing detection plugin?

 https://github.com/openstack/monasca-agent/blob/master/docs/Plugins.md#detection-plugins